Forum Info

 Concerned about getting around the space?

+All classrooms are accessible.
+There is a wheelchair available for emergency transfer if needed.
+Seating in all classrooms is detached.
 Seating in the lecture halls is attached swivel seats; however, there are some pull-out chairs as well for larger participants.
+There are only a few wheelchair-accessible resident rooms (perhaps 5 in total).

 Concerned about where to stay?